 This course provides a review of leadership styles and attributes through the lens of historic and current examples of leadership.
-Students will engage in applying leadership concepts and lessons learned from selected leaders to their own leadership style and practice.
+Candidates will engage in applying leadership concepts and lessons learned from selected leaders to their own leadership style and practice.
 Selected current and historic individuals represent diverse aspects of society, including politics, sports, entertainment, business, and religion; potential selections include presidents of the United States, Phil Jackson, Nelson Mandela, Harriet Tubman, Margaret Thatcher, Oprah Winfrey, Adolf Hitler, and Steve Jobs.
 The course emphasizes a close examination of how and what contributed to the success of these individuals by studying their leadership techniques and their careers.
-The course challenges students to evaluate how these individuals developed as leaders and how they develop others around them.
-Students will engage in developing their own leadership voice through analysis, assessment, and reflection as well as increasing the potential and capabilities of those they lead.
+The course challenges candidates to evaluate how these individuals developed as leaders and how they develop others around them.
+Candidates will engage in developing their own leadership voice through analysis, assessment, and reflection as well as increasing the potential and capabilities of those they lead.

 EDDT 624 (3)

 The goal of this course is to help candidates develop understandings and skills needed to make decisions that lead to improved program performance.
 Program evaluation is derived from the idea that social programs should have demonstrable effects and those effects should in some way outweigh the costs of the programing.
 This course is an examination of evaluation theory and approaches and is designed to provide students an introduction to program evaluation practice including theoretical perspectives on the purpose of program evaluation, phases of program evaluation, ethics and standard elements, and practical experience in evaluation proposal development.
 Application assignments will be focused on the most important and perhaps most difficult question: How to measure the impact of a program?

 Transforming the Mission-driven Organization